factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/datainjection/README.md

 # Data injection
 In many java application most data a stored inside a database.
-The data design is is determined by the database (relational model).
+The data design is is determined by the database (relational model, bottom-up approach).
 With that architecture it is hard to implement data encapsulation which is one of the main feature of oop.
-Often you will end up with data only classes and other classes that implements business logic based on the data classes.
-That will result in a procedural design which seems wrong in an oop language.
+Often you will end up with data only classes and other classes that implement business logic based on the data classes.
+That will result in a procedural design that does not convey the original motivation begin object oriented programming.

 Factoryfx can directly inject required data into objects.